acsone/alfodoo/doc/index.rst

 * **100% Open Source** (`AGPL version 3`_): the full `source code is available on GitHub`_
-* Full responsive HTML Widget that lets you view and managed content from a `cmis:folder`.
+* Full responsive HTML Widget that enables you to view and manage content from a `cmis:folder`.
 * ...
 * See a :ref:`code-overview` with examples of code